 To Bread the Croquettes

-- Prepare one tray each for ½ cup all-purpose flour (plain flour) and 2 cups panko (Japanese breadcrumbs).
-Crack 3 large eggs (50 g each w/o shell) into a small bowl and beat with a fork.
+- Prepare separate trays for ½ cup all-purpose flour (plain flour) and 2 cups panko (Japanese breadcrumbs).
+Crack 3 large eggs (50 g each w/o shell) into a small bowl and beat with a whisk.

 To Deep-Fry

-- Deep-fry 2–3 croquettes at a time until they are golden brown, about 2–3 minutes.
-Tip: Do not touch the croquettes until one side is golden brown.
-The inside is already cooked, so all you need to do is to fry until they‘re golden brown.
+- Deep-fry 2–3 croquettes at a time until golden brown, about 2–3 minutes.
+Do not touch or flip the croquettes until one side is golden brown.
+The inside is already cooked, so you just need to fry the breading.
+Nami's Tip: Do not crowd the pot as the oil temperature will drop quickly and cause the food to absorb more oil.

-- Transfer the croquettes to a wire rack or a plate lined with paper towels to drain the excess oil.
+- Transfer to a wire rack or a plate lined with paper towels to drain the excess oil.
 Continue deep-frying the rest of the patties.

 To Serve

-- Serve the Korokke with tonkatsu sauce (or you can make my Homemade Tonkatsu Sauce).
-Typically, deep-fried foods are served with shredded green cabbage in Japan.
-Try shredding your cabbage with a cabbage slicer and serve it with my Japanese Sesame Dressing.
+- Serve with tonkatsu sauce (bottled or Homemade Tonkatsu Sauce).
+In Japan, we typically serve deep-fried foods with shredded green cabbage.
+I shred it with a julienne slicer or stainless steel cabbage slicer and serve it with Japanese Sesame Dressing.
 I also add a few wedges of tomato for color.

 To Store

-- You can store the leftovers in an airtight container and freeze up to a month.
+- Store the leftovers in an airtight container and freeze up to a month.
 To reheat, put the defrosted or frozen croquettes on a baking sheet lined with aluminum foil or parchment paper.
 Bake at 350ºF (180ºC) for 15–20 minutes if defrosted or 45 minutes if frozen.
 Check if the inside is warm before serving.

 Nutrition

-Editor’s Note: This post was originally published on March 26, 2012.
-The post has been updated with a video, new images, and content in July 2020.
+Editor’s Note: This post was originally published on March 26, 2012 and was updated with a video and new images in July 2020.
+It was republished on April 23, 2025 with additional helpful content.

 I should add that this was my first time trying like this and the directions made it easy, had I not used the thermometer I might have tried to fry too early.